-- actual or anticipated fluctuations in our financial condition and operating results, including fluctuations in our quarterly and annual results; - the introduction of new products or product enhancements by us or others in our industry; - variances in our product and system reliability; - overall conditions in our industry and the markets in which we operate; - disputes or other developments with respect to our or others' intellectual property or proprietary rights; - actual or anticipated changes in our operating results or growth rate as a result of our competitors' operating results;

-- our ability to develop, obtain any required regulatory clearance or approval for, and market new and enhanced products on a timely basis; - fluctuations in the valuation of companies perceived by investors to be comparable to us; - product liability claims or other litigation; - announcement or expectation of additional financing effort; - sales of our common stock by us or our stockholders; - share price and volume fluctuations attributable to inconsistent trading volume levels of our shares; - media exposure of our products or of those of others in our industry; - the COVID-19 pandemic and its impact on our ability to receive products and supplies from third parties and our ability to sell our products; - changes in applicable governmental regulations or in the status of our regulatory approvals or applications; - changes in earnings estimates or recommendations by securities analysts; and - general market conditions and other factors, including factors unrelated to our operating performance or the operating performance of our competitors.
+- actual or anticipated fluctuations in our financial condition and operating results, including fluctuations in our quarterly and annual results; - the introduction of new products or product enhancements by us or others in our industry; - · variances in our product and system reliability; - · overall conditions in our industry and the markets in which we operate; - disputes or other developments with respect to our or others' intellectual property or proprietary rights; - actual or anticipated changes in our operating results or growth rate as a result of our competitors' operating results: - our ability to develop, obtain any required regulatory clearance or approval for, and market new and enhanced products on a timely basis; - fluctuations in the valuation of companies perceived by investors to be comparable to us; - · product liability claims or other litigation; - · announcement or expectation of additional financing effort; - · sales of our common stock by us or our stockholders; - share price and volume fluctuations attributable to inconsistent trading volume levels of our shares; - media exposure of our products or of those of others in our industry; - the COVID-19 pandemic and its impact on our ability to receive products and supplies from third parties and our ability to sell our products; - changes in applicable governmental regulations or in the status of our regulatory approvals or applications; - · changes in earnings estimates or recommendations by securities analysts; and - general market conditions and other factors, including factors unrelated to our operating performance or the operating performance of our competitors.

 In recent years, the stock markets generally have experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of listed companies.
 Broad market and industry factors may significantly affect the market price of our common stock, regardless of our actual operating performance.
-As a result, you may not realize any return on your investment in us and may lose some or all of your investment.
+These fluctuations may be even more pronounced in the trading market for our common stock shortly following this offering.
+If the market price of shares of our common stock after this offering does not ever exceed the initial public offering price, you may not realize any return on your investment in us and may lose some or all of your investment.